Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Video-MME

 \subsection{Dataset Statistics}

-Here, we present the detailed statistics of our dataset to provide a more comprehensive understanding, including the meta information, QA pairs, certificate lengths, qualitative analysis, and comparison to previous works.
+In this section, we present the detailed statistics of our dataset to provide a more comprehensive understanding, including the meta information, QA pairs, certificate lengths, qualitative analysis, and comparison to previous works.